Why has my credit score gone down?

 Reason 6: Bad financial associations

-Being financially connected to someone with bad credit could damage your credit score.
+Being financially connected to someone with bad credit could damage your credit rating.
 This connection could be through a shared current account, mortgage or any other joint financial product.
 It can also arise if you have acted as a guarantor for a loan.

 When you apply for credit, the provider will be able to see the connection and may check the credit file of the other person.
 If they have bad credit, the lender may reject your application because it assumes you will need to step in if that person hits financial difficulty, making lending to you a riskier proposition.